Rare 1800’s Crow Indian beaded Tomahawk drop. Measures 26” x 3”1/2 wide. $4750

 Old Bowie trade knife with Elk Antler grips.
 Circa 1850’s.
 Blade measures 11 inches long and overall length 16 7/8 inches. $595

-VINTAGE BEADED BELT.
+VINTAGE INDIAN BEADED BELT.

 Old beaded belt in good condition.
 Measures 35 inches long. $795